-While lucky timing never hurts, it takes practice and patience to create images like those featured in this year’s 2021 Audubon Photography Awards.
+While lucky timing never hurts, it takes practice and patience to create images like those featured in the annual Audubon Photography Awards.
 That’s abundantly clear, at least, when reading the stories behind each shot.

 How do you get there?
 A few months ago, we decided to ask former winners and honorable mention awardees of past contests.
 We sent out a survey to more than 70 photographers, alumni of Audubon photo contests held since 2009.
 Below you can find a sampling of some of the sage advice that flooded into our inboxes.